arendjr/laces.js/README.md

 <tr>
     <td><b>default</b></td>
     <td>any value</td>
-    <td>Default value to use if the property referenced by the text or value key
+    <td>Default value to use if the property referenced by the text, value or
-        is not set.
+        radio key is not set.
 If not given, an empty string would be used (or the number 0 for an input element with a number type).</td>
 </tr>
 </table>